 There is still a need for more extensive clinical trials of Kratom on human beings to know the exact dosage of Kratom for treating opioid withdrawal.

 Completing the process of opiate detox overcomes the physical effects of opiate addiction and withdrawal.

 But according to experts the primary driving factors which push the addicts back to the usage of narcotics are psychological and social factors.

 The craving for the drug for the addicts is extremely difficult for them to resist.
-Majority of people addicts who only undergo opiate detox and short-term counselling sessions without the maintenance therapy are most likely to experience a relapse.
+The majority of people addicts who only undergo opiate detox and short-term counseling sessions without maintenance therapy are most likely to experience a relapse.

 It has been found through studies published in NCBI that there are better chances of conquering opiate addiction with long-term maintenance therapy using either methadone or buprenorphine used in combination with naloxone (Zubsolv, Bunavail, Suboxone).

 People who use these medications still have opiate dependency but they are usually free from the destructive effects of drug addiction.